Advanced Cancer Care for Cedar Rapids

 Faster, convenient, more precise breast cancer treatment

 You've heard the breast cancer diagnosis, and now you're ready for answers.
 "In one procedure, women can have a cancer

 operation, radiation to the tumor bed and maintain optimal appearance

 and symmetry with the other breast.
-IORT is a concise, convenient and
+IOERT is a concise, convenient and

 cost-effective treatment.
 This is true innovation," explains Dr. Robert

 Call (319) 369-7216 to speak with a Breast Care Coordinator.
 Learn more.

 One of the first to offer new prostate cancer treatment

 St. Luke's Hospital is among the first hospitals in the state to offer a new radioactive injection for the treatment of advanced prostate cancer.
 The treatment, called Radium 223 (brand name Xofigo) is a newly approved drug that emits radioactive particles, which can extend the lives of certain men with advanced prostate cancer.
 It was approved by the Food and Drug Administration (FDA)

 in May after a successful clinical trial, and is most appropriate for men with prostate cancer whose disease has spread to the bone but not to other organs.
 Learn more.